-Stephen seemed like a great guy – he had a steady job, a rocking body and no baby mama drama.
+Stephen seemed like a great guy – he had a steady job, a rocking body, and no baby mama drama.
 At first, Sonia couldn’t believe she was lucky enough to snag him.
-The first few months of their relationship was like a dream.
+The first few months of their relationship were like a dream.
 He was attentive, he always returned her text messages and he seemed like a perfect gentleman.
 Then things began to change.
 He’d call at the last minute and change plans, he would talk about how wonderful the other women at his job were and made Sonia feel stupid when she said she wanted to go back to school for computer technology.
-She thought she could overlook those things, because when they were together they still had a great time and she was in love with him.
+She thought she could overlook those things.
+When they were together, they had a great time, and she was in love with him.
 He still took her out to nice places and he didn’t rush off right after they had sex.
 She figured it was just a compromise, there were things he did that she would just have to overlook in order to keep the relationship going.
-When she talked to her friends about it, they all told her she could do better.
+When she talked to her friends about it, they all gave her relationship advice, saying she could do better.
 That she was settling for the treatment Stephen dished out, even though Sonia didn’t see it that way.
-As in Sonia’s situation, some women do not know the difference between settling and compromising in a relationship.
-Many women struggle with that question especially when they are in love and confused about where the relationship is going.
-When you settle in a relationship you are accepting behaviors, attitudes and beliefs that:

 1. Hurt you